BenekB/Rubics-Cube/README.md

-# Rubics-Cube
+# Rubics Cube Simulator

-Simulator of the Rubic's Cube
+It is a 3D desktop app that allows user to play with Rubic's Cube.